Helping Asheville small businesses this holiday season

 Soulku

-Soulku, founded by Allison Berman and Elisa Rotman, is a jewelry brand created out of a desire to design meaningful jewelry while empowering women.
+Soulku, founded by Allison Blake and Elisa Van Arnam, is a jewelry brand created out of a desire to design meaningful jewelry while empowering women.
 The founders say they like to think of their company as, “a place where, guided by their souls’ calling, anything is possible.”
 The brand is pronounced “soul-coo,” and they create a variety of crystal-based jewelry including necklaces, bracelets and pet charms.
 Each piece comes with a card explaining the intention behind the design.

 Soulku supports stay-at-home moms, who handcraft each piece, allowing them to earn a sustainable income from home.
 In Hurricane Helene’s aftermath, Soulku is giving back to the community through their “Asheville Strong” necklaces, with proceeds supporting local recovery efforts.